OGStudio/openscenegraph-cross-platform-examples/03.HTTPClient/README.md

 Let's perform GET and POST requests:

-* if request succeeds, make green component of background (camera) colour 50% lighter
+* if request succeeds, make green component of background (camera) color 50% lighter
-* if request fails, make red component of background (camera) colour 50% lighter
+* if request fails, make red component of background (camera) color 50% lighter

 Thus:
 * if both requests succeed, we should see light green background